Discover how to impact your community, here and around the world, by using your technology and engineering skills towards making social change.

 - Recommend students for Service Ambassadors: Know a great student who is passionate about service?
 Encourage them to attend a Poly Project service outing or apply for a Service Ambassador position.
-Applications are open at the beginning and end of every academic year!
+Applications are open at the end of every academic year!

 NYU's Alternative Breaks program provides students with the opportunity to learn about political and social community dynamics while becoming a catalyst for collaborative social change.
 Through learning and practice, students will explore the theory of integrating service, education, and reflection to create meaningful change in their communities.